What does PLOT mean?

 It is listed as one of the attack libraries in The Enchiridion of Impetus Exemplar: A Threat Modeling Field Guide

-My name is Isabel Barberá, I am based in The Netherlands and I work as privacy engineer and security specialist for different organisations in the private and public sector.
+My name is Isabel Barberá, I am based in The Netherlands and I work as privacy engineer and AI advisor for different organisations in the private and public sector.
 Besides my technical background I am currently busy finalising my studies in law.

 I love helping others to design and develop solutions responsibly with more than just privacy and security by design in mind.
 But what I find even more satisfying is seeing how people grow a privacy and responsible mindset and how people learn to effectively apply it in a collaborative way.